AutumnsGrove/Kimi-Coder-Mcp/docs/WHY.md

 - Present a clean, structured API
 - Handle errors and edge cases gracefully

+### 5. **More than just Text**
+- API returns text blobs
+- Coder CLI returns complete/edited project files
+- can use other programs like ffmpeg to create artifacts

 ## The Meta-Architecture Vision

 This project is more than just a wrapper—it's a proof of concept for **composable AI systems**.